cmtchssn/Dissertation/README.md

 Well, I finally looked up Vive's input development guide, and was quickly shown how to make an interactable menu in a few easy steps. **ALWAYS READ THE DOCUMENTATION.** I now have a menu that opens and closes after pressing the menu button on the controller, a raycast that highlights menu items, and triggers that select menu items.
 Right now, I can only spawn D4s in the middle of the room, but changing that comes next.

+### Day 043
+Work on scaling objects, spawning in hand, make prefabs of all objects to show of at seminar.
+Work on Saving first though, work on trackpad ui.

+Based on my notes above, I will first learn to save the scene.
+Then I will make all prefabs spawnable, then the trackpad ui.

+I can save a scene, but only one object in the scene.
+I've been trying to figure out how to expand this knowledge to saving everything in a scene.
+So every time I add a D*n* to the scene, I make it a child of a parent, empty "Dn Parent".
+Then I iterate through every child that parent has and save its name and transform position, hopefully to reload.
+I'm getting close, I think, to cracking this one, but it may take more time yet.
+Tomorrow, I should try to get all prefabs instantiating and fix the scrolling on the menu, just for presentation's sake.
+Then ask the devs how they save full scenes, and see if I can get some general advice.

 ---

 ### Jesse Meeting 001